 Finally, you’ll need to take the CDA exam.
 When you receive a “Ready to Schedule” notice from the CDA Council, it’s time to schedule your exam.
 The test includes 65 multiple-choice questions, which includes five scenario questions where a short narrative is required, and candidates have up to an hour and 45 minutes to complete it.

 You can take the exam at a testing center near you.
 CDA Exams are provided through the Council’s partner, Pearson VUE.

 After you have completed all the required steps, you should receive your credentialing decision from the Council within a week if there are no errors or missing information.
 Exam and Verification Visit scores are generally transmitted within 24-48 hours of completion, and the decision takes 1-3 business days from that point.

 However, if information is missing or there are errors, it could take 4-6 weeks to receive your credentialing decision as errors are corrected and/or missing information is retrieved.
 You will receive a notice by mail about your credentialing decision.

 If you’ve made it this far, congratulations on earning your CDA!
 Your Credential will be valid for three years from the date it was awarded to you.
 Up to 6 months prior to its expiration date, you can apply to renew your CDA credential.
 Since the field of early childhood education is constantly evolving, CDA renewals also offer an opportunity to learn new and innovative education practices.

 Be sure to apply for your renewal before your CDA expiration date.
 Once it has expired, you won’t be able to renew and will have to start the full credential process over again.
-SafeGard Classes Online offers an online CDA renewal package to meet the renewal’s continuing education requirements as well.
+SafeGard Classes Online offers several online CDA renewal packages to meet the renewal’s continuing education requirements as well.

 Definitions to Commonly Used Terms